aiven/terraform-provider-aiven/docs/guides/install-terraform-v012.md

 # Using Terraform v0.12
 _If you can please upgrade your Terraform client to version 0.13 or above, in this case, there is no need to install the provider manually._

-Download the latest Aiven provider for your platform from the [release page](https://github.com/aiven/terraform-provider-aiven/releases).
+Download the latest Aiven Provider for Terraform for your platform from the [release page](https://github.com/aiven/terraform-provider-aiven/releases).

 Third-party provider plugins — locally installed providers, not on the registry — need to be assigned a source and placed in the appropriate subdirectory for Terraform to find and use them.
-Create the appropriate subdirectory within the user plugins directory for the Aiven provider and move the downloaded binary there.
+Create the appropriate subdirectory within the user plugins directory for the Aiven Provider for Terraform and move the downloaded binary there.

 ```bash
 export AIVEN_PROVIDER_VERSION=2.X.X